CODEJIN/HierSpeech/README.md

 # Structure
 * Structure is referred from the HierSpeech, but I changed several parts.
 * The multi-head attention is changed to linearized attention in FFT Block.
-    * By this change, positional encoding is removed.
 * Discriminator
     * According to the advice of the paper [author](https://github.com/sh-lee-prml), **scale discriminator** and **multi stft discriminator** were applied as discriminators.
     * To prevent discriminator win, the gradient penalty is applied by R1 regularization.